Menu

 Why insure a baby?

 Another commonly held belief is that child insurance policies are a poor investment over the long term.
 However, life insurance is not just about money.
-It’s also about creating a wider range of financial options and opportunities for your children decades from now, such as guaranteed access to coverage and the right to buy more as needed.
+It’s also about creating a wider range of financial options and opportunities for your children decades from now, such as guaranteed access to the cash value, coverage and the right to buy more as needed regardless of health or lifestyle concerns in the event you selected Serenia Life’s Guaranteed Insurability Option at the time of purchase.

 Let’s find the right answer for you